cewing/training.python_web/assignments/week07/athome/assignment.rst

     $ sudo apt-get install python-dev

 **OS X**: Ensure that you have XCode installed.
 It's free, but *big* expect it to take a while if you don't already have it.
+Once you've downloaded it you'll also need to install the command-line tools (Thanks to Jon Braam for this pointer):

+* Open XCode
+* Open the XCode menu, then click 'Preferences' > 'Downloads' > 'Install Command Line Tools'
+* Once this is done, you can close XCode again

 **Windows**: See the next section